Go Ad-Free

 Anyone who gets Advair delivered in Colorado, Idaho, North or South Dakota, Illinois, New Hampshire or Maine (to name just a few cold spots these days), is not likely get medicines delivered above 59 degrees F. That means they are out of the recommended range.
 And remember, many medicines are shipped to mail-order distribution centers in trucks that are also not temperature controlled.

 The FDA has been very clear about storage and handling for most medications.
-Sadly, it claims to have no authority over how your medicines are delivered.
+Sadly, it claims to have no authority over how your medicines are shipped or delivered.
 In fact, we have been disappointed in the way the FDA monitors storage and delivery from drugs manufactured abroad.
 Are such products shipped in temperature- and humidity-controlled containers?
-The FDA has not been clear about that fundamental question.
+The FDA has not been clear about that fundamental question either.
+And who is supposed to enforce the rules?

 Rate this article